 Harbour Grace has over 60 businesses listed in its Business Directory.
 Due to its proximity to mercantile hubs of Bay Roberts and Carbonear, Harbour Grace can claim their fair share of the mercantile trade.
-Harbour Grace's harbour and port infrastructure support existing industries and the Town's strategic plan identify the possibility of developing a marine industrial park providing
+Harbour Grace's harbour and port infrastructure support existing industries and the Town's strategic plan identify the possibility of developing a marine industrial park providing marine fabrication services, offshore serving, vessel report and other marine related services on the east end of Point of Beach.

-Admiral's Marina, located on the southside, is a year-round home to approximately 150 fishing and recreational vessels.
+Admiral's Marina, located on the southside, is a year-round home fishing and recreational vessels.
 The facility includes a children's playground and a venue available for event rental.